Michael Savage: Veteran PTSD

-On October 14, 2014, Savage criticized veteran sufferers of posttraumatic stress disorder, accusing them of "weakness".
+On October 14, 2014, Savage criticized veteran sufferers of post-traumatic stress disorder, accusing them of "weakness".
 According to Savage, "Everyone has depression in their life.
 But if the whole nation is told, 'boo-hoo-hoo, come and get a medication, come and get treatment, talk about mental illness.'
 You know what you wind up with?
 You wind up with Obama in the White House and liars in every phase of the government.
 That's what you wind up with.
-It's a weak, sick, nation.
+It is a weak, sick, nation.
 A weak, sick, broken nation.
 And you need men like me to save the country.
 You need men to stand up and say stop crying like a baby over everything ...
 No wonder we're being laughed at around the world.
 No wonder ISIS can defeat our military."

 Personal life

 While in the South Pacific, he became fascinated with the 19th-century sailor Charles Savage, who was believed to have been the first man to bring firearms to Fiji.
-That fascination led to Weiner's name change to Savage.

 Savage and his second wife, Janet, have two children, a daughter Rebecca Lin Weiner Yops born on March 2, 1967, and a son; his son, Russell Weiner, born on February 15, 1970, is the founder of the company that produces the Rockstar energy drink.
 Russell's mother, Janet, served as CFO of his company until July 2009.
 In 1974, Savage and his family moved to Fairfax, California, after Savage completed his master's degree at the University of Hawaii.
 Savage has homes in Larkspur and Tiburon in Marin County, California, an apartment in San Francisco, as well as residences in Beverly Hills, California, and West Palm Beach, Florida.

 During the 1980s, Savage attended Friday night services at a Jewish Synagogue Chabad house in Berkeley.
 In a 2003 interview on The O'Reilly Factor, Savage has said that although he believes in God, he attends houses of worship only once or twice a year.
 In his 2012 book Trickle Down Tyranny, Savage wrote: "...
 I'm not religious.
 Do I believe in God?
 Sometimes I do, sometimes I don't."
 In his podcast aired 25 November 2020, Savage stated: "Trust in God.
 God leads my footsteps.
 God has determined that I will be on podcast come January.
 God determines a lot of things in our lives and you have to trust in God and just say its fate at a certain point.
 Now, I've always believed that we make our own fate.
 I've not been one of these leaves-in-a-stream type of personalities..."

-In December 2019, Savage notably suffered a heart attack, but subsequently recovered and returned on air.
+In December 2019, Savage suffered a heart attack, but subsequently recovered and returned on air.

 Savage has had many pet dogs throughout his life.
-His beloved toy poodle Teddy died in late 2021.
+His toy poodle Teddy died in late 2021.